ysungit/wordpress/README.md

 - A valid AWS account (console or API)
 - Proper IAM role to access resources like VPCs, Subnets, InternetGateway Security Groups, EC2 instances, CloudFomration etc.
+- Amazon Linux is requred.
+The template could work on RHEL 6/7 and CentOS 6/7 with minor changes in 'UserData'

+#### Puppet is used to automate the following tasks:
+1) Create WordPress OS user and Group
+2) Install apache
+3) Install and create MySQL database as repository database for WordPress
+4) Install and configure WordPress

 ## Parameters